Communication Specialist

 Manju Singhania | Director | Joy of LearningWhat is Communication Specialist?

-Director Manju Singhania is an experienced professional with 7 years in Communication Specialist.
-Director Manju Singhania outlines Communication Specialist as:
+Director Manju Singhania invested 7 years in Communication Specialist.
+According to Director Manju Singhania, Communication Specialist is:

 Communication Specialists work with children with physical or developmental delays to improve their ability to communicate with the people around them.